 Cross-country skiing also doesn’t let any of your major muscle groups get lazy, however after each stride or kick there’s a fun gliding, and while your lower limbs relax, your arms, chest and back muscles do the poling.
 There’s a nice rhythm to it.

-Cross-country skiing works not only the upper or lower limbs, like when you do rowing or running, but both, and even the core muscles.
-Meanwhile, it is not simply about stength, but it’s also an endurance and cardiovascular training!
-Nordic skiing works every inch of your body, and the best is that you can choose your own pace to it.
-You don’t necesserily need to do a high intensity session from the very start (you couldn’t), since low and moderate intensity skiing is much more rewarding in the long run.
+Cross-country skiing works not only the upper body or lower body, like when you do rowing or running, but both, and even the core muscles are actively involved.
+Meanwhile, it is not simply about strength, but it’s also an endurance and cardiovascular training!
+Cross country skiing involves every single muscle group and inch of your body, and the best is that you can choose your own pace to it.
+You don’t necesserily need to do a high intensity aerobic fitness session from the very start (you couldn’t), since low and moderate intensity skiing is much more rewarding in the long run.

 3. It’s Easy On Your Joints